 We all have household items that perhaps we haven’t touched or used in years.
 How about making some extra cash by selling those items?

-There are multiple ways to sell your unwanted items, such as selling them on eBay, Facebook, or other selling apps like OfferUp.
+There are multiple ways to sell your unwanted items, such as selling them on eBay, Facebook, or other sites/apps like OfferUp.
 Even websites like Raise and CardCash will pay you for unwanted gift cards with a balance!
-For more ideas on what to sell, take a look at our list of things you can sell for extra money.

 6. Get A Temporary/Seasonal Job

-Getting an extra job for a few hours work per week is especially needed during the holiday seasons.
+Getting an extra job for a few hours work per week or a weekend job is especially needed during the holiday seasons.
 Good ways to earn extra money with a temporary job are:

 - Wrapping gifts at department stores